yannhunter/yanickEkongue/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects and tech videos
-- ⚡ Fun fact: I love to run 🏃
+- ⚡ Fun fact: I love to swim 🏊

 ### Connect with me: